maryjanyes/sm-contracts-scenario-builder/README.md

 - config (the environment configs)

 ### Run the project for development
-- install all required dependencies by `running python3 -m pip install -r requirements.txt`
+- install all required dependencies with `python3 -m pip install -r requirements.txt`
 - run desktop app with `python3 app.py`

 <html>